-For the year ended December 31, 2019, our operations in Spain accounted for 43.3% of our consolidated net operating revenues and 46.4% of our consolidated EBITDA.
+For the year ended December 31, 2020, our operations in Spain accounted for 59.1% of our consolidated net operating revenues and 77.3% of our consolidated EBITDA.
 While Spain's economy has been gradually improving since 2013, Spain experienced a significant economic downturn between 2008 and 2012 and was impacted by the credit crisis.
-The unemployment rate, while improving in relative terms, was reported to be 14.5% and 13.8% in December 2018 and 2019, respectively.
-The gross domestic product, which contracted in 2012 and 2013, began a modest recovery in 2014 and has been growing at a rate of 3.4% in 2015, 3.2% in 2016, 3.1% in 2017, 2.5% in 2018 and 1.8% in 2019.
+The unemployment rate, while improving in relative terms, was reported to be 13.8% and 16.1% in December 2019 and 2020, respectively.
+The gross domestic product, which contracted in 2012 and 2013, began a modest recovery in 2014 and has been growing at a rate of 3.4% in 2015, 3.2% in 2016, 3.1% in 2017, 2.5% in 2018, 1.8% in 2019 and negative (8.9)% in 2020.
 The economic downturn has had a number of negative impacts on our operations in Spain.
-For example, the aggregate number of visitors to our slots areades and bingo and casino halls in Spain as well as their average visit length and amount wagered decreased commencing in 2009, and, while increasing in recent years, have not yet recovered to the pre-downturn levels.
+For example, the aggregate number of visitors to our slots arcades and bingo and casino halls in Spain as well as their average visit length and amount wagered decreased commencing in 2009, and, while increasing in recent years, have not yet recovered to the pre-downturn levels.
 The decrease in visitors and length of visit have, in turn, adversely affected our results of operations since 2009 and have only shown signs of recovery since 2015.
 The economic downturn in Spain and the effects of the credit crisis also adversely impacted the availability and cost of our bank financing in Spain.
 While the Spanish economy has been experiencing a modest recovery in recent years, continued concerns about the political uncertainty, unemployment and the availability and cost of credit pose risks for the full recovery of the Spanish economy.
 In addition, political events have occurred in the Autonomous Region of Catalonia (Comunidad Autónoma de Cataluña) related to the ongoing independence movement in that region.
 Any continued uncertainty in the region may have a negative impact on the region's economy and potentially on the economy of Spain.
 As a result, any new significant economic downturn or change in political conditions could have a material adverse effect on our results of operations and financial condition.